 Common Hope builds, evaluates, and shares best practices.
 Defining what works and what doesn’t work, watching trends, and sharing successes are true marks of cultural change.

 Timeline of Hope: A generation of milestones from 1986-today

 Where we work in Guatemala

 Common Hope works in 27 communities helping more than 14,000 impoverished children and adults create a better life for themselves.
-Our programs in education, health care, housing, and family development are offered through three main locations: Antigua, New Hope and San Rafael.
+Our programs in education, health care, housing, and family development are offered through four main locations: Antigua, San Miguel Milpas Altas, San Rafael, and New Hope.

 Common Hope welcomes anyone willing to serve the poor, and we serve those living in poverty without regard to religion.
 We honor all beliefs that lead people to health.
 We embrace spiritual values such as hope, forgiveness, compassion, respect, love, service and the pursuit of peace.
 Common Hope recognizes that people, whatever their beliefs, are equal and deserve respect.
 We value the strength that diversity offers, and acknowledge that we are all connected.